 1. Go to the Futures trading interface and click [Grid Trading] on the top menu bar.

 The first parameter that you must select is the contract on which the trading bot will be deployed.
 In this example, we will be using BTCUSDT perpetual contract.

-Next, input the parameters of your long/short grid strategy on the grid trading panel.
-The key parameters that you must include are as follows:
+2. Enter the parameters of your long/short grid strategy on the grid trading panel.
+The key parameters that you must include are:

 - Initial margin.

 If the current market price is greater than the grid trading range, the grid strategy will start with zero position.

 3. Assign the initial margin of the position.
 The system will calculate your Initial Margin value based on the number of grids, leverage, and the strategy’s price range.
 Note that the denser the grid, the greater the corresponding initial margin.